 - Located in the heart of South island, around Lake Pukaki

 - Queenstown to Omarama clay cliffs = 2h30 drive

 - Mt Cook village to Omarama clay cliffs = 1h20 drive

 - Christchurch to Omarama clay cliffs = 4h drive

-- The Omarama clay cliffs (with GPS coordinates) are included in my eBook to help you plan your road trip:
+The Omarama clay cliffs ( included in my eBooks, to help you plan an unforgettable road trip:

 How to get to Omarama Clay Cliffs location